sushant-hiray/sushant-hiray.github.io/projects.markdown

 <hr/>

 <h2><a href="/tshn">TSHN</a></h2>
 <p>TSHN i.e Top Stories of Hacker News is a tool which scrapes the front page of Hacker News every 15 min.
 It combines all the top stories from the last 24 hours and displays it sorted via karma-points the stories have earned.
-You can check a live demo <a href="https://wncc-iitb.org/tshn/"><del>here</del></a>.
-Not being hosted anymore :(<br/>
+You can check a live demo <a href="http://tshn.sushant-hiray.me"><del>here</del></a>
 <hr/>

 <h2><a href="https://github.com/sushant-hiray/car-pool">Car Pool</a></h2>
 <p>Car Pool is a PHP based car pooling webapp.
 It is currently based on inter city locations and boasts of covering all Tier-I,II,III cities.
 A simple minimalist UI which ranks users and categories them according to estimated fuel saved by using the web app!</p>
 <hr/>

-<p>You can as well look into some of my hacks which are turned into blog posts <a href="/posts">here</a></p>
+<p>You can as well look into some of my hacks which are turned into blog posts <a href="https://sushant-hiray.me/posts">here</a></p>